tdemin/gmnhg/testdata/general_text.md

 ## HTML

 Inline HTML is <span class="bold">currently</span> stripped, but HTML contents remain on-screen.
-This may change in the future.
+This may change in the future.<br>Hard breaks using \<br> are supported.
+HTML tags can be escaped using \ or enclosed with ``.

 <p>HTML tags are stripped from HTML blocks.
 (Note that HTML blocks must
 begin and end with a supported HTML block tag, and must have blank lines before and after the block.)</p>

+<p>Hard breaks using &lt;br&gt; are supported<br>inside HTML blocks.
+Escaping tags with \ or `` is not possible inside HTML blocks.
+HTML escaped characters will be unescaped.</p>

 <fieldset>Fieldset blocks are not rendered.</fieldset>